Pollution prevention plans under the Canadian Environmental Protection Act: Guidelines

 Factors to consider

-All P2 planning notices will specify “factors to consider”.
-When developing and implementing their pollution prevention plans, persons subject to a notice must take into account the factors to be considered that are listed in the notice.
-The persons subject will also have to report on what they have done to take into account these factors in the declarations.
-Section 4 provides more information on declarations and reporting.
+All P2 notices will specify “factors to consider”.
+When developing and implementing their pollution prevention plans, persons subject to a notice must take into account the factors to be considered that are listed.
+The persons subject will also have to report on what they have done to take these factors into account in the declarations and, when applicable, in the progress reports.
+Section 5 of this document provides more information on declarations and reporting.

 Risk management objective

-Factors to consider will include, among other things, the risk management objective (i.e., the desired environmental aim, goal, or outcome relevant to the reduction of the risks to the environment and human health from a toxic substance).
-In most cases, the objective will be based on the risk assessment undertaken for the substance, and it may take a variety of forms, depending on the circumstances.
+Factors to consider will include, among other things, the risk management objective (i.e., the desired environmental outcome relevant to the reduction of the risks to the environment and human health from a CEPA-toxic substance).
+In most cases, the objective will be based on the risk assessment undertaken for the substance(s), and it may take a variety of forms, depending on the circumstances.
 The risk management objective may range from specific performance standardsFootnote 6 to a more general objective related to life-cycle management of toxic substances.

-Other examples of factors to consider that may be referenced in a P2 planning notice include:
+Other examples of factors to consider that may be referenced in a P2 notice include:

 Waiving factors to consider

-ECCC evaluates the request on a case-by-case basis.
+ECCC evaluates waiver requests on a case-by-case basis.
 A waiver will be granted only if the Minister is of the opinion that it is not reasonable or practicable for the factor(s) to be considered in the preparation of a P2 plan.
 ECCC will provide a formal response granting or denying the request in writing.

 ECCC collaborates with various stakeholders to develop a notice.
 They include: